Pages tagged "Solar Our Schools"

 To achieve these savings, schools need grant funding for their solar and battery system, and to become part of a "virtual power plant" where they can sell their excess solar power to the community.

-SOLAR PROVIDES AN IDEAL STIMULUS FOR AUSTRALIA’S COVID-19 ECONOMIC RECOVERY
+SOLAR PROVIDES AN IDEAL INVESTMENT FOR THE CLEAN ENERGY ECONOMY

-As we recover from COVID-19, Australia should focus on the clean industries of the future and leave polluting industries, like coal and gas, behind.
+As Australia needs to moves toward clean energy in all sectors of the economy, solar and batteries for schools supports the clean industries of the future and leaves polluting industries, like coal and gas, behind.
 Solar Our Schools would create many thousands of regional jobs - at least 6,870 jobs*!
 Solar installers are local businesses in the regions where the schools and early childhood centres are, so local economies would benefit.

 SOLAR ON SCHOOLS IS PART OF AUSTRALIA’S CLEAN ENERGY FUTURE